Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Methods

 \textit{Sample synthesis}: Single crystals of Ba$_3$CeIr$_2$O$_9$ were grown using the melt-solution technique in BaCl$_2$ flux.
 Stoichiometric quantities of BaCO$_3$, CeO$_2$, and IrO$_2$ were used as starting materials.
 After growth, the crystals were mechanically separated from the flux and washed with water to remove flux residues.
 The crystal possesses a $P6_{3}/mmc$ (No.~194) space group with lattice constants of $a = b = 5.9035(9)$~\AA{}, $c = 14.715(3)$~\AA{}, $\alpha=\beta=90^\circ$ and $\gamma=120^\circ$ \cite{Revelli2019resonant}.
 Within this crystal structure, the Ir atoms forming the dimer are separated by $d = 2.5361(7)$~\AA{} along the sample $c$-axis direction.

 \textit{RIXS measurements}: The RIXS experiments were performed at the 27-ID-B endstation of the Advanced Photon Source at Argonne National Laboratory.
 We used a spherically bent Si (844) diced analyzer and a Si (844) channel cut monochromator.
 The overall energy resolution was around 42~meV.
 The sample was mounted with its $H$ and $L$ reciprocal lattice vectors in the horizontal scattering plane and horizontally ($\pi$)-polarized incident x-rays were used.
-Data were collected at 9~K unless otherwise specified.
-For all the \gls*{RIXS} data presented in the manuscript, a constant background has been subtracted using the energy-gain side followed by self-absorption correction for each spectrum.
+Data were collected at 9~K for Ba$_3$CeIr$_2$O$_9$ and at 11~K for Ba$_3$TaIr$_2$O$_9$.
+For all the \gls*{RIXS} data presented in the manuscript, a constant background has been subtracted using the energy-gain side followed by an angle-dependent self-absorption correction for each spectrum.
+The self-absorption correction was performed using methods described in Ref.~\cite{Miao2017high} following

+where $I_\textrm{RIXS}$ and $I_\text{raw}$ are scattering intensities with and without self-absorption and $\theta_i$ and $\theta_o$ are the angles of incidence and exit w.r.t.\ the sample surface.
+Although a more sophisticated approach would consider the photon polarization, that effect is small in this material, and can be neglected.